Lara2020-coder/Parkinsons-detection/README.md

 *  Deploy the model as a web service and display the scoring and the swagger URI
 ![Step2_deploy](step2_deploy.PNG "Step2_deploy")

-*  Testing the web service by first selecting a sample row from the dataset, then dumping the row to JSON format, and finally pass the json rOw to the web service
+*  Testing the web service by first selecting a sample row from the dataset, then dumping the row to JSON format, and finally pass the json row to the web service
 ![Step3_deploy](step3_deploy.PNG "Step3_deploy")